The Architecture of agent.ceo: A Technical Deep-Dive

 -

 Loose coupling via events.
-Agents communicate through messages, never direct calls.
+Agents communicate through NATS messages, never direct calls.
 This enables independent scaling, deployment, and failure isolation.
+If the Marketing agent crashes, no other agent is affected.

 -

 State externalized to Firestore.
 Agents are stateless processes.
-All meaningful state lives in Firestore, making agents replaceable and recoverable.
+All meaningful state lives in Firestore.
+This makes agents replaceable and recoverable — a crashed agent pod restarts and picks up exactly where it left off.

 -

 These principles produce a system that scales horizontally, recovers from failures gracefully, and evolves without downtime.
-The architecture handles everything from a solo founder running one agent to an enterprise fleet of 100 concurrent workers processing thousands of tasks daily.
+The same architecture handles 11 agents for GenBrain AI and scales to 100 concurrent workers for enterprise deployments.

 Try agent.ceo